 - 499 were truck drivers, a 26% jump.

 Because of the heavy weight and momentum of trucks in fatal accidents, head-on collisions are usually the most deadly.
-However, the height difference between a truck and a passenger car increases the risk of “underrides,” when a vehicle slides underneath the big rig and causes fatal injuries.
+However, the height difference between a truck and a passenger car increases the risk of “underrides” which occurs when a vehicle slides underneath the big rig.
+This type of collision often causes fatal injuries.
 Rear-end collisions and jackknife wrecks are also common in truck accidents, usually due to braking errors or brake failures.